SemanticMediaWiki/SemanticMediaWiki/README.md

 ## Requirements

+Semantic MediaWiki 4.0.x requires

-- PHP 7.1 or above
+- PHP 7.3 or above
-- MediaWiki 1.31 or above
+- MediaWiki 1.35 or above
-- MySQL 5+, SQLite 3+ or PostgreSQL 9.x
+- MySQL 5+, SQLite 3+ or PostgreSQL 9+

 A list of supported PHP versions, MediaWiki versions and database systems per Semantic MediaWiki release can be found in the [compatibility matrix](docs/COMPATIBILITY.md).